 Many don’t like wearing mouthguards because they feel they’re annoying, an inconvenience, or uncomfortable.
 When playing contact sports, though, they can be an incredibly important piece of protective gear.
 Just like you’d rather play most sports with a helmet to protect your head, you should wear a mouthguard to protect your teeth.

-- Almost 40% of all dental injuries related to sports.
+- Almost 40% of all dental injuries are related to sports.

 - 80% of traumatic dental injuries occur to the top front teeth.
 These are usually some of the best guarded by mouthguards.